 Renewing a land lease:

-New law: The first renewal is a 20 year term, the second and consequent renewals are 10 years each, although longer terms may be established by the parties.
+New law: The first renewal is a 20 year term, the second and consequent renewals are 10 years each, although longer terms may be established by both parties.

 What if the landowner refuses to renew the lease?